L-A-F-987/CLDL-CUDA/README.md

 # Audio Playback

+## Finding audio card
 If like me, you would like to play audio back through a usb -> stereo adapter, you should plug in the usb adapter and then re-run the command to view all audio card, shown again below.
 It should then give an output similar to the one I have shown below with the usb card name and number being provided.

 - cat /proc/asound/cards

 <img width="557" alt="image" src="https://github.com/user-attachments/assets/e5be9778-61db-4848-8f4d-f0941952f0f3">

+## Running playback command

+In my case, the audio card 2 is the usb audio card, as such I can run the following command to play a wav file, in your case you may have to replace the two with whatever number corresponds to the output.

+- aplay -Dhw:2,0 wav_file.wav